Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Data analysis

 In the region of neutron energies below 25~MeV, there is a good agreement of the data within the limits of experimental errors.
-Nevertheless, it can be seen that the result obtained in Ref.~\cite{Hensle_2020} lies below the total mass of experimental points available in the international library of experimental nuclear data EXFOR \cite{Otuka_2014}.
+This fact, in our opinion, may indicate the absence of any significant systematic errors in the obtained anisotropy.
+Nevertheless, it can be seen that the result obtained in Ref.~\cite{Hensle_2020} lies below the bulk of experimental points available in the international library of experimental nuclear data EXFOR \cite{Otuka_2014}.
 According to the authors of \cite{Hensle_2020}, this is due to the fact that all previously published data use a normalization at low incident neutron energies in order to determine the detection efficiency of their fission fragment detectors.
 However, no comparative analysis of the details of various experiments was given.
-As mentioned above, in our experiment, the fission fragment detection efficiency of an assembly of two MWPCs was calculated by Monte-Carlo method.
+As mentioned above, in our experiment, the fission fragment detection efficiency of an assembly of two \mbox{MWPCs} was calculated by Monte-Carlo method.

+A comparison of the results of other studies performed using neutron sources with a continuous spectrum over a wide energy range up to hundreds of MeV \cite{Vorobyev_2015, Geppert-Kleinrath_2019, Hensle_2020} with the present data is shown in Fig.~\ref{f14}(b).
+For the neutron energy range above $\approx$~20 MeV, there is a noticeable difference in the present measurements and in our previous work \cite{Vorobyev_2015} (``Vorobyev 2015''), which exceeds their statistical accuracy.
+We believe that it is due to the fact that in \cite{Vorobyev_2015} ``useful'' fission events were identified only using amplitude spectra of signals from electrodes of \mbox{MWPCs}.
+Also, an important correction for the ``cross-talk'' effect was not taken into account.
+Concerning the NIFFTE data \cite{Geppert-Kleinrath_2019, Hensle_2020}, there is an almost constant systematic difference between both of these data sets.

-The anisotropy of the angular distributions of the $^{236}$U$(n,f)$ fission fragments obtained in this work is shown in Fig.~\ref{f15}.
+The anisotropy of the angular distributions of the $^{236}$U$(n,f)$ fission fragments obtained in this work (the digital data are presented in the Supplemental Material \cite{SM}) is shown in Fig.~\ref{f15}.
 Comparison of our data with the results of measurements performed by other authors \cite{Simmons_1960, Shpak_1991, Leachman_1965} in the region of neutron energies below 20 MeV demonstrates their good agreement.
 For neutron energies above 20 MeV, data on the energy dependence of the anisotropy were obtained for the first time.
-The average error of our measurements in the entire studied neutron energy range is about 2÷3\%, with the exception of the energy $\sim$~1~MeV near the reaction threshold $(n,f)$.

-The observed general agreement between our results on the angular distributions of fragments and the data of other authors can serve as proof of the accuracy and reliability of our measurement and data processing methods, since the techniques used by different authors differ both in the type of detectors and the properties of neutron sources.
+The uncertainty analysis procedure for the $^{236}$U anisotropy was carried out in the same way as for the $^{235}$U case.
+The uncertainty of the obtained anisotropy due to the geometric uncertainties of \mbox{MWPCs} and the finite angular resolution was 0.5\%.
+The uncertainty associated with the fitting procedure was 1-2\%.